Flexible Office Space and Leasing Terms

 The future is now!
 Well, actually, the future is more flexibility from landlords on office space and leasing terms.

 As a landlord, you should be aware that properties that offer shared workspace are in huge demand.
 Shared office spaces are great because they act as temporary work environments that can be rented from landlords for multiple different amounts of time.
 But don’t think that one size fits all!
-These spaces can be made their own extremely easily and a lot of diversity is seen throughout.
+These spaces can be made their own extremely easily, and a lot of diversity is seen throughout.

-According to the Commercial Real Estate Development Association,“The growth of independent workers is outpacing hiring within the overall U.S. labor force.
+According to the Commercial Real Estate Development Association, “The growth of independent workers is outpacing hiring within the overall U.S. labor force.
 Full-time independent contractors and freelancers accounted for a 12% increase in the nation’s workforce over the past five years, compared to a 7% increase in overall U.S. employment.
 MBO’s study also projects that 40 million Americans will choose to be self-employed by 2019.”

 What does this mean?
-That people are no longer interested in the old 9-5 workday from a stingy office.
+Those people are no longer interested in the old 9-5 workday from a stingy office.
 It means that you don’t necessarily have to be in a building with ONLY people from your own company.
 Landlords, this is where the flexibility comes in.
-People want more wiggle room when it comes to office size, space, and length of stay and the terms of their leases!
+People want more wiggle room when it comes to office size, space, and length of stay, and the terms of their leases!

 The bottom line is that the shared space model is changing.
 When did this happen exactly?
 Well, it’s hard to tell.
 But it seems that, following the recession, building owners were hesitant to lease to just ONE office owner or business.
-It would be much easier (and less risky) to rent office space and warehousing to multiple business owners because there are more people to help pay the rent.
+It would be much easier (and less risky) to rent office space and warehousing to multiple business owners because more people can help pay the rent.

 Many people ask – what is the best thing you can be as a landlord?
 A lot of words come to mind – fair, helpful, enthusiastic.
 How about FLEXIBLE?
-Not all renters fits into that “one-year lease” mold.
+Not all renters fit into that “one-year lease” mold.
 Many building landlords are starting to lease space with more flexible terms in order to fill availability that may arise in long-term tenancy.
 Even in areas with low vacancy rates like Washington, D.C., office users renewing leases are cutting down on extra space in order to cater to what modern renters and businesses are looking for.

-Colliers International’s Ryan Hoopes, senior associate for flexible workspace advisory services, says that “providing temporary or flex space is a way for landlords to use excess space to recover dollars they’re missing.
+Colliers International’s Ryan Hoopes, a senior associate for flexible workspace advisory services, says that “providing temporary or flex space is a way for landlords to use excess space to recover dollars they’re missing.
 What makes flexible office providers successful is the ability to offer quick delivery of move-in ready, functional workspace.”
 Why?
 It’s simple!
-Workspaces like these can quickly and easily be move-in ready because permits, inspections and other governmental processes are not required.
+Workspaces like these can quickly and easily be move-in ready because permits, inspections, and other governmental processes are not required.